cewing/codefellows_f2_python/source/session06.rst

 .. nextslide::

-Python is a Dynamic Language}
+Python is a Dynamic Language

-That clashes with "pure" OO}
+That clashes with "pure" OO

 Think in terms of what makes sense for your project
  -- not any one paradigm of software design.